PrivateVPN Review 2023: How Private Is It?

-One of the easiest ways to protect your privacy online is through a VPN.
-With that said, choosing the right provider, your digital middleman, is critical, as you will be entrusting them with the anonymization of your activities and data.
+One of the easiest ways to safeguard your online privacy is with a VPN.
+However, selecting your digital middleman should be done carefully, since you'll be entrusting them to anonymize your activities and data.

-PrivateVPN describes itself as just such a service, offering "the world's most trusted VPN".
-However, we're uncertain as to what this claim is based on, as, at least according to our sample, it is not the most used VPN.
+PrivateVPN describes itself as "the world's most trusted VPN".
+We're uncertain what this claim is based on, as, at least according to our sample, it is not the most used service.
 For more information about PrivateVPN, and whether the service excels in privacy and security, continue reading.

 What Is PrivateVPN?

-The service is not particularly modest, giving itself the epithet of "the most secure, rapid connections of its kind."
-We took a closer look at the Windows and Android versions of the provider's clients and apps to put their claims to the test.
+The service won't win any awards for humility, confidently stating that it offers "the most secure, rapid connections of its kind."
+We took a closer look at the Windows and Android versions of PrivateVPN's clients and apps to put their claims to the test.

 Well-suited for streaming (Netflix, Amazon Prime Video, Disney+, and BBC iPlayer)